 California, United StatesRanked among top 20 universities in US

 The University of California, San Diego is a public research university founded in 1960 in the La Jolla neighbourhood of San Diego.
-Students with an average profile should know that it’s not easy to get in UCSD.
-Asians, especially Indians, aim for this university primarily for two reasons:
+Students should know that it’s not easy to get in UCSD.
+Students aim for this university primarily for two reasons:

 |Jan - Mar||Apr - Jun||Jul - Sep||Oct - Dec|